Dental Emergency During Quarantine? Here’s What to Do Next!

 Now that you know what to do if a dental emergency happens during quarantine, no need to worry!
 Remember these tips and that your dentist is still here to help in your time of need.

 Meet the Dentist

 Dr. Jenny Miller is an experienced dentist in St. Peter who is committed to the highest levels of cleanliness and sanitation even before the Coronavirus.
 She has closed her office, but she is still ready and able to treat dental emergencies.
-For any questions, she can be reached through her website or by phone at (507) 934-3332.
+For any questions, she can be reached through this website or by phone at (507) 934-3332.